laskaux/laskaux.github.io/_posts/2020-04-18-revolution-republic.md

 #### 2 April 1791: Death of Mirabeau

-_On 8 Feburary, Mirabeau met La Fayette for the last time discussing the salvation of the kingdom and her monarchy.
-No record shows Danton was around his deathbed.
-His decease accelerated the fall of the royalists in a more radical revolutionary age._
+On 8 Feburary, Mirabeau met La Fayette for the last time discussing the salvation of the kingdom and her monarchy. _No record shows Danton was around his deathbed._ Mirabeau's decease accelerated the fall of the royalists in a more radical revolutionary age.

 > A few days afterwards he terminated a life worn out by passions and by toil.
 His death . . . was considered a public calamity; all Paris attended his funeral; there was a general mourning throughout France, and his remains were deposited in the receptacle which had just been consecrated _aux grands hommes_, in the name of _la patrie reconnaissante_.
 No one succeeded him in power and popularity; and for a long time, in dif cult discussions, the eyes of the assembly would turn towards the seat from whence they had been accustomed to hear the commanding eloquence which terminated their debates.
 Mirabeau, after having assisted the revolution with his daring in seasons of trial, and with his powerful reasoning since its victory, died seasonably.
 He was revolving vast designs; he wished to strengthen the throne, and consolidate the revolution; two attempts extremely dif cult at such a time.
 It is to be feared that royalty, if he had made it independent, would have put down the revolution; or, if he had failed, that the revolution would have put down royalty.
 It is, perhaps, impossible to convert an ancient power into a new order; perhaps a revolution must be prolonged in order to become legitimate, and the throne, as it recovers, acquire the novelty of the other institutions.  &nbsp;[FAM]

 #### <br/> April 1791: Resistance to the _Civil Constitution of the Clery_

-_On 12 July 1790, two days before the_ Fête de la Fédération, _the National Constituent Assembly voted on the_ Constitution civile du clergé, _which subordinated the French Catholic Church to this revolutionary nation._
+On 12 July 1790, two days before the _Fête de la Fédération_, the National Constituent Assembly voted on the _Constitution civile du clergé_, which subordinated the French Catholic Church to this revolutionary nation.

 > . . .
 Most contentious, however, was the issue of how the clergy were to be appointed in future.
 To the trenchant objections from clerical deputies in the Assembly that the hierarchy of the Church was based on the principle of divine authority and inspired appointment by superiors, deputies such as Treilhard retorted that this had resulted in nepotism.
 Only the people could choose their priests and bishops. . . .
 >